-Pressing the Floor Heat button opens the Floor Heat screen to display and control the settings for the floor heat function.
+Press the Floor button to display and control the settings for the floor heat function.
 The floor heat control system operates by switching the different floor zone heat mats ON and OFF, as determined by the intervals and values selected.
-There are three different zones in your coach, and each zone may be set for a different temperature.
+There are three different zones in the coach, and each zone may be set for a different temperature.